dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### Apartments

-You want to rent an apartment and have the following table named Apartments:
+You want to rent an apartment and have the following table named `Apartments`:

 <p align="center">
     <img src="./images/1060-17-a.png" alt="1060-17-a.png" width="50%" height="50%">
 </p>

-Write a query to output the apartments whose prices are greater than the average and are also not rented, sorted by the 'Price' column.
+Write a query to output the apartments whose prices are greater than the average and are also not rented, sorted by the `Price` column.

-> :warning: Recall the AVG keyword.
+> :warning: Recall the `AVG` keyword.

 #### Solution 17